 Update: This material on skill and digital degradation was initially a blog-post for a 2013 course on “Being Alive.”
 Much of the material was originally developed in a book by Tim Ingold titled The Perception of the Environment.
-I developed similar thoughts in the “Will Machines Replace Humans?” class of Cultural Ecology 2017 and the “Technology” class of Cultural Ecology 2020.
+I developed similar thoughts in the “Will Machines Replace Humans?” class of Cultural Ecology 2017 and the “Technology” class of Cultural Ecology 2020, as well as this 2022 lecture for the History of Anthropological Thought:

 One of the surprises in reading the first chapters of Tim Ingold’s Being Alive: Essays on Movement, Knowledge and Description is how much Karl Marx appears.
 Marx and Engels are partly foils, part of an argument against the traditional separation of mental from material, as later elaborated by Maurice Godelier (see the previous class on Materials Against Materiality).
 But Marx also provides lucid ways to think anew about the process of production and human skills.